karuppiah7890/blog/content/posts/testcontainers-part-1-an-introduction-to-a-new-way-of-integration-testing.md

 $ stop-docker-container-script
 ```

-One thing to note is, you might have to expose ports from your Docker container
+One thing to note is, you might have to take care of networking between your
+containers and tests.
+If your tests are also running in Docker container, you
+can link your test Docker container and external component Docker by putting
+them in the same network.
+This is what GitLab CI Services feature does, I
+believe.

+If your tests are not running in Docker container, you might have to expose
+ports from your Docker container to the host machine.
+In this case, if multiple
+pipelines are running Docker containers in the same machine, then port clashing
+might happen.

-to the host machine.
-Also, ensure that there is no sort of clashing among the
+You also need to ensure that there is no clashing among the Docker containers.
-Docker containers.
-For example, if you name your containers with custom static
+For example, if you name your containers with custom static names, and if
-names, and if multiple pipelines run using same Docker engine, then there will
+multiple pipelines run using same Docker engine, then there will
 be container name clash.
-Also, if you are exposing ports to the host machine
-running the test command, if multiple pipelines are running Docker containers
-in the same machine, then port clashing might happen.
-These are some things to
-take care of.
+These are some things to take care of.

 With some amount of scripting, and sorting out any possible clashing issues
-depending on your situation, you should be good to go to use Docker.
+depending on your situation, you should be good to go, to use Docker.
 You still
 need Docker engine.
 This was using Docker.
 If you are using VMs, you can adopt
 a similar strategy probably.
 I'm not an expert on VMs, so I'm not going to go
 there.